aprilweilab/grgl/README.md

 pip install --install-option="--copy-bins" -v -e .
 ```

-BGEN support may not build easily on all platforms (such as MacOS).
-In that case you can use the `--no-bgen` option, such as:
+BGEN support is disabled by default.
+If you want to enable it:
-* `python setup.py bdist_wheel --no-bgen`
+* `python setup.py bdist_wheel --bgen`
-* or `pip install --install-option="--no-bgen" --install-option="--copy-bins" -v -e .`
+* or `pip install --install-option="--bgen" --install-option="--copy-bins" -v -e .`

 Build and installation should take at most a few minutes on the typical computer.